MohamedRaffik/Tic-Tac-Toe/README.md

 # Tic Tac Toe

-A game of Tic Tac Toe developed with SDL2.
-This game allows players to input their names and to play against other players locally or against a Bot.
-The game is built to be resolution independent.
+Using SDL 2

-# Upcoming Changes
+# Description

-Addition of SDL_Image and SDL_Mixer to allow for music and images to be used in the program.
+This SDL program utilizes 2-D rendering and font display to create a game of Tic Tac Toe.
+The game allows for resolution changing from the first menu.
+The game can be played between two players and a player and a computer.
+The game also allows for user input by typing their names into the program to be used in the display.

 # Dependencies